-(3) The expiry date for these warrants issued pursuant to the Cordoba Property Option agreement was fixed at September 30, 2015 based on the issuance of the Drilling Permits on January 11, 2013.
-These warrants become exercisable when certain conditions of the Cordoba Property Option agreement are met (Note 7) and as of July 31, 2013, these warrants were not exercisable.
+- (1) In October 2013, the Company extended the expiry date of these warrants by one year to April 10, 2015. - The expiry date for these warrants issued pursuant to the Cordoba Property Option agreement was fixed at September 30, 2015 based on the issuance of the Drilling Permits on January 11, 2013.
+These warrants become exercisable when certain conditions of the Cordoba Property Option agreement are met (Note 7) and as of January 31, 2014, these warrants were not exercisable.
 If the proposed Transaction closes (Note 7), these warrants will be cancelled.